Ma458 Number Theory

 If this is your first course beyond calculus and linear algebra

-narrowly call an answer.
-All require playing with numbers, observing
+an answer.
+All require playing with numbers, observing patterns,

 There will be a midterm and a term paper.
-There may be a final examination.
+The final examination will

 I am considering structuring a significant fraction of the semester